 Last year, I wrote a post titled “Happy Employees are not Engaged Employees” talking about the relationship between happiness, motivation and engagement.
-It occurred to me after reading this article in Training Magazine that we should talk about the opposite – unhappy employees.
+It occurred to me after writing the post that we should talk about the opposite – unhappy employees.

 Employees occasionally come to work unhappy.
 They might also become unhappy about a decision the company made or their manager made.
 The fact is, employees do have the right to be unhappy every once in a while.